Address:990 East Blvd.

 Italo Balbo Plaque – Honors aviator Italo Balbo’s transatlantic flight from Rome to Cleveland.
 He was given the Distinguished Flying Cross by President Franklin D. Roosevelt.

-Two large winding staircases lead to the lower level amphitheater and a large Renaissance fountain with images of great Italian cultural figures in the Arts & Science and Arts & Letters: Michelangelo, Leonardo da Vinci, Giuseppe Verdi, Giotto, Petrarca and Guglielmo Marconi.
+Two large winding staircases lead to the lower level amphitheater and a large Renaissance fountain with images of great Italian cultural figures: Michelangelo, Leonardo da Vinci, Giuseppe Verdi, Giotto, Petrarca and Guglielmo Marconi.

 Listing of Cultural Figures in the Italian Garden